Tennessee staff fret as contentious charter school denied

 “I’m speechless!!!”
 Figueroa wrote.

 Critics ranging from some Democratic lawmakers to educators have argued the Tennessee Charter School Commission was designed to rubberstamp charters that local communities don’t want, with several members tied to pro-charter groups.
-The nine members are handpicked by Republican Gov. Bill Lee — a vocal charter schools supporter and proponent of Hillsdale College’s charter initiative — and confirmed by lawmakers.
+The nine members are handpicked by Republican Gov. Bill Lee — a vocal charter schools supporter and proponent of Hillsdale College’s charter initiative — and confirmed by lawmakers in the GOP-supermajority General Assembly.
 The staffers work for the commission.

 Hillsdale, a small conservative college in Michigan, holds outsized influence with Republican politicians.
 Arnn had recently spearheaded the “1776 Curriculum,” inspired by former President Donald Trump’s short-lived “1776 Commission,” as a direct response to The New York Times’ “1619 Project” focusing on America’s history of slavery.
 Curriculum materials glorify the founders, downplay America’s role in slavery and condemn the rise of progressive politics.